Girl Scout Holidays

 Girl Scouts’ birthday, March 12, commemorates the day in 1912 when Juliette Gordon Low officially registered the organization's first 18 girl members in Savannah, Georgia.

 Girl Scout Sunday and Girl Scout Sabbath give girls an opportunity to attend their place of worship and be recognized as a Girl Scout.

 Girl Scout Leader's Day, April 22, honors all the volunteers who work as leaders and mentors in partnership with girls.
 On this day, girls, their families, and communities find special ways to thank their adult Girl Scout volunteers.

 Girl Scouts’ national convention is celebrated every three years.
-The next one will be the 2017 Girl Scout Convention in Columbus, Ohio.
+The next one will be the 2020 Girl Scout Convention in Orlando, Florida.